development6601/test-react-todo/README.md

-# 🚀 repo-a0c664eb-7c3a-4fc3-9530-5370e1ee91ed-1750680376640
+# 🚀 repo-6b8ee311-29d8-4a41-86e2-55feb94b1147-1750680435846

-> This temporary directory stores publicly accessible files and the source code for a to-do application.
+> This temporary directory stores the source code for a React todo application and publicly accessible files needed for its build or deployment.

 [![Status](https://img.shields.io/badge/Status-Active-brightgreen)](#)
 [![Language](https://img.shields.io/badge/Language-JavaScript-blue)](#)